izikeros/blog/content/posts/notes/property_attribute_vs_class_variable.md

   - attribute
   - class-attribute
 Title: The Difference Between Class Attribute or Property and the Class Variable
+Prompt: How to store data in python class.
+Discuss property/attribute and class variable.
+Explain the difference
 todo: verify the code
 ---
 In Python, you can store data within a class using properties/attributes or class variables.

 ## Properties/Attributes